Home

 The strategist, restored

 Popular culture long filed Penelope under "faithful wife" and moved on.
 Modern readers have restored her edge.
-Emily Wilson — whose 2017 translation is a favorite of first-time readers (our comparison) — has argued that Penelope is no mere waiting woman: she deceives more than a hundred watchers for years, manages a besieged estate across two decades, and ends the poem by out-testing the most cunning man in Greek literature.
+Emily Wilson — whose 2017 translation is a favorite of first-time readers (our comparison) — has argued that Penelope is no mere waiting woman: she deceives more than a hundred watchers for years, manages a besieged estate across two decades, and ends the poem by out-testing one of Greek epic's great figures of cunning.
 The waiting was never passive.
 It was the hardest strategy in the poem, run the longest, by the player with the fewest pieces.

 If Odysseus is the mind that gets you through the world, Penelope is the mind that keeps a world worth returning to.
 The poem gives you both — and it is not entirely obvious which one it admires more.